ukeloveth/angular-workshop-november-22/README.md

 Use this fake api to try out calling an end point : https://jsonplaceholder.typicode.com/

 Use this to download GIT on your local machine :https://git-scm.com/download/mac

+ng build --configuration production : do the production build When you clone or download angualar project project folder :> npm install install all the node_modules inside the project

+https://pages.github.com/: it used to build static pages

+angular app heroku